States Fight Back Against ESG Report Card

 Having achieved a budget surplus, “our fiscal health is in pristine order right now,” said State Treasurer Riley Moore.
 “We’ve been fiscally conservative and it has paid off hugely now that the economy has started to trend in a positive direction in West Virginia.”

 But West Virginia got a negative environmental score from S&P because of the fact that “we have a lower reliance on renewable energy sources,” Moore said.
 “We’re a fossil fuel state,” the fifth largest energy producer in America.

 “If ESG scores hurt our bond rating, we’re going to be financially punished until we bend to their will.
 None of us voted for this, we don’t have a say in this, but potentially we are going to be punished because we don’t fit their value set.”

-In 2019, S&P an ESG ratings company from RobecoSAM.
-S&P also provides to its clients indicating “how your company’s sustainability performance compares with your peers and members of the prestigious Dow Jones Sustainability Indices.”
-The Dow Jones Sustainability Index, based on ESG scores, is by S&P and SAM.
+In 2019, S&P bought an ESG ratings company from RobecoSAM.
+S&P also provides Corporate Sustainability Assessments to its clients indicating “how your company’s sustainability performance compares with your peers and members of the prestigious Dow Jones Sustainability Indices.”
+The Dow Jones Sustainability Index, based on ESG scores, is produced by S&P and SAM.

-Critics question whether imposing ESG scores on issuers represents a conflict of interest for the agencies that in fines over conflicts and other improprieties leading up to the mortgage meltdown in 2008.
+Critics question whether imposing ESG scores on issuers represents a conflict of interest for the agencies that paid billions in fines over conflicts and other improprieties leading up to the mortgage meltdown in 2008.